Continuing Care Memory Care Services in Towson, MD

 Memory care at Chestnut Green in Towson, MD offers a safe, supportive setting.
 The Chestnut Green Health Center is accessible just for Blakehurst residents and is consistently rated among the top senior health centers in the area.
-In an intimate 15-room neighborhood.
-Residents benefit from private suites, personalized care and specialized programs.
+In an intimate 15-room neighborhood, residents can benefit from private suites, personalized care and specialized programs.

 Staff members are trained in Heartfelt CONNECTIONS – A Memory Care Program®.
 This nationally recognized model is built on a philosophy that what remains is more important than what’s been lost.
 We focus on each person’s remaining abilities and celebrate their successes.

 Personalized care programs are designed around each resident’s needs.
 Music therapy, for example, can be used to access cherished memories, improve mood and calm emotions.
 Art therapy allows residents to express themselves nonverbally.
 Virtual reality may also be used to recall memories and improve mood.
 Daily scheduled activities encourage residents to participate in singing, painting, walking, bowling, gardening and other engaging activities.

 Stimulating activities bring us together.

 We stay connected and engaged with a variety of fun, healthy and creative activities.

 - Private suites with access to a common room with fireplace

 - Scheduled activities encourage residents to stay social